jmichiel/megrok.navigation/src/megrok/navigation/README.txt

 So let's define the getContent() method, and also a getTitle() method to return something else than the __name__ attribute.
-You can override the view to be rendered with the viewName attribute, which defaults to 'index'
+You can override the view to be rendered with the viewName attribute, which defaults to 'index' There is also a getURL() method that you can override to create a link yourself.

     >>> class ProductMenu(navigation.ContentMenu):
     ...     grok.name('products')